 The purpose of this website is to help you transition as smoothly and effectively to Pacific as possible.
 Take your time and slowly read through each step.
 And if you have any questions about anything here, just call us.
 For New Student Orientation information including detailed Course placement Information, visit the Tiger Tracks website.

 In order for you to have the best possible experience at Pacific, we take extensive measures to make sure your math and chemistry knowledge matches your initial course placements.
-Pacific (like most universities) also has minimum writing skills requirement.
+Pacific (like most universities) also has a minimum writing skills requirement.

 - Math Placement